Zoom Meetings: Duke Terms of Service

 - Zoom audio-only recordings may be used for transcription of some University based (not Duke Health) research interviews after approval by the Campus IRB and the published guidelines are followed

-- Duke Zoom users are responsible for managing their cloud recordings and should delete unneeded recordings routinely
+- Duke Zoom users are responsible for managing their cloud recordings and should delete unneeded recordings routinely.
+NOTE: Zoom retention policies are enabled that move recordings to the trash depending on affiliation (faculty 5 years, all other affiliations, 180 days)

 - When you leave Duke, your Duke Zoom account and associated recordings will automatically be deleted according to existing Duke account management policies